-Drawing on professional experience in the industry as well historical examples, author Tom Vaughan-Mountford illustrates the ways in which producers can avoid common pitfalls, better manage their business, projects, and clients.
-Making the corporate world accessible for filmmakers, this book covers all aspects of the video production process, equipping creatives with the tools – and the mindset - to offer their skills to paying clients in a reliable, repeatable, and above all profitable manner.
+Drawing on professional experience in the industry as well historical examples, author Tom Vaughan-Mountford illustrates the ways in which producers can avoid common pitfalls and better manage their business, projects, and clients.
+Making the corporate world accessible for filmmakers, this book covers all aspects of the video production process, equipping creatives with the tools—and the mindset—to offer their skills to paying clients in a reliable, repeatable, and above all profitable manner.

-Ideal for filmmakers and content creators looking to establish a successful video production business.
-Featuring on online resource pack with example production paperwork including a call sheet, and example script re-writes.
+This book is ideal for filmmakers and content creators looking to establish a successful video production business, and features an online resource pack with example production paperwork including a call sheet, and example script re-writes.

 Table of Contents

 Chapter 1 Why Are You Doing This?

 Video is booming, but it is also becoming a commodity.

 Business formalities to implement before searching for clients.

 Is an office space for your production company still a vital consideration?

 Attracting the best talent to form your killer production team.